Near--Real-Time Conflict-Related Fire Detection in Sudan Using Unsupervised Deep Learning: Results

 \subsection{Quantitative Performance}

-Tables \ref{tab:metrics_gandahar}--\ref{tab:metrics_sarafaya} summarize bootstrapped metrics for each location and imagery configuration.
-The proposed VAE-based approach, referred to as latent representation change (LRC), consistently outperformed cosine distance, CVA, and IR-MAD across all sites and imagery configurations.
+Tables \ref{tab:metrics_gandahar}--\ref{tab:metrics_sarafaya} summarize bootstrapped metrics for each location and imagery configuration, including AUPRC, precision, recall, F1-score, and commission and omission error (CE, OE) rates.
+The proposed VAE-based approach, referred to as latent representation change (LRC), consistently outperformed all baseline methods, including cosine distance, CVA, IR-MAD, dNDVI, and dBAI, across all sites and imagery configurations.
 Relative improvements in AUPRC over IR-MAD, computed as \(\frac{\mathrm{AUPRC}_{\text{LRC}} - \mathrm{AUPRC}_{\text{IR-MAD}}}{\mathrm{AUPRC}_{\text{IR-MAD}}}\), ranged from 14\% to 36\%, with sites having clearer fire signatures (e.g., Muqrin and Sarafaya) achieving AUPRC values exceeding 0.80.
 Although these case studies correspond to confirmed conflict events, fire-affected tiles comprise less than 10\% of the scene area.
 The remaining tiles establish the nominal background distribution, representing unburned urban surfaces, vegetation, and other background variability.

+In the heterogeneous urban environment of El Fasher, the LRC framework achieved a 36\% relative improvement of AUPRC over IR-MAD, indicating improved discrimination of fire-affected regions in complex urban scenes.
+The model achieved a recall of 0.66 for independently verified fire-affected tiles, with omission errors primarily associated with small or weak burn signatures that were difficult to distinguish at the 3 m spatial resolution, as well as spectral ambiguity arising from successive fire incidents.
+A precision of 0.62 reflects false positives associated with spectrally similar urban materials such as dark rooftops and shadows, which are particularly challenging to distinguish in 4-band imagery.
+Despite these challenges, the resulting F1-score of 0.64 demonstrates an improvement over pixel-based baselines such as dNDVI (0.44), highlighting the benefit of learned latent representations in complex urban settings.

+The reported precision and recall values in Table~\ref{tab:metrics_elfasher} and other case studies should be interpreted as measures of agreement with independently verified fire-affected labels rather than indicators of fire-specific physical attribution.
+In this context, precision quantifies the proportion of detected anomalies aligning with verified fire-affected regions, while recall quantifies the sensitivity to such regions.
+The moderate correlation with dBAI (Table~\ref{tab:cosine_dBAI_correlation}) further suggests that the model captures gradients of burn-related change, while remaining influenced by other sources of spectral–spatial variability.

+Among the baseline methods, IR-MAD generally achieved the best performance, effectively modeling multivariate change while suppressing invariant background structure, particularly in Gandahar Market, Muqrin, and Sarafaya.
+CVA also contributed to robust detection in these sites by capturing multivariate change, though with slightly lower accuracy.
+The dBAI index performed competitively in scenes with clear burn signatures, sometimes approaching IR-MAD, while dNDVI consistently underperformed, particularly in urban or sparsely vegetated areas such as El Fasher and Jaranga, reflecting its reliance on vegetation loss as a proxy for fire damage.
+Cosine distance and CVA exhibited moderate performance overall but were more sensitive to radiometric variability and scene heterogeneity.